TrentShailer/hdr-snipping-tool/README.md

 Gamma controls the contrast of the image, and alpha controls the brightness of the image.

-You can then select the area you want to capture, or press enter or the Save and Close button to capture everything.
+You can then select the area you want to capture, or press Enter or the Save and Close button to capture everything.
+You can press Esc to code without saving.

 The screenshot is copied to your clipboard and saved as a png next to the executable.